dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

     - Optionally, disable telemetry, select locale, and configure WiFi credentials.
       ![PuTTYgen](images/full-node-raspberry-pi/raspberry-pi-imager-options.png)
 1. Click on _WRITE_.
-1. Once the image is written to the USB stick, eject it from your computer and plug it into the Argon One M.2 case.
+1. Once the image is written to the USB stick eject it from your computer and plug it into the Argon One M.2 case.
-1. Press the power button on the Argon One case, Raspberry Pi OS will boot from the USB stick.
+1. Press the power button on the Argon One case, Raspberry Pi OS will boot now from the USB stick.

 #### Clone Raspberry Pi OS to Internal SSD